kochetov-dmitrij/schwarzthaltech-internship-devops/task1_docker/README.md

 ### 1. Optimize Dockerfile (make it more lightweight)
 ```
-To optimize it, it means we have to make the dockerfile as lightweight
+To optimize it, it means we have to make the Dockerfile as lightweight
 as possible and the benefits to this is to reduce the attack area and
 improve the security of the overall application.
 The methods implemented involves: